 2. THE SUBJECT OF THE BIBLE IS JESUS CHRIST

-Jesus Christ comes out of heaven three times
+Jesus Christ comes out of heaven to earth two times

-1. Jesus Christ has already come the first time as the Son of man and ending at the cross.
+1. Jesus Christ has already come the first time to the earth as the Son of man and ending at the cross.

-2. Jesus Christ will come the second time in the air at the rapture of all true Christians.
+2. Jesus Christ will come in the air at the rapture of all true Christians.

 The theme of the Bible is the return of Jesus Christ to sit on the Jewish throne of David in Jerusalem.
 (See Revelation chapter 19)

-Between the first and the third comings, there is a section in the middle of about 2,000 years.
+Between the first and the second comings, there is a section in the middle of about 2,000 years.

 This is commonly called the ‘church’ age, the end of which, Christ appears at the rapture, with all true Christians being physically caught up to meet the Lord in the air.